-It can be noted that based on the definition of the BSM TG ASM/ADM interface, the variables S{ac} , S{pro} , S{bu} and S{va} will always be zero, but they are added here to provide a general description.
-Special care must be taken to the S{NO} concentration of the ASM input.
+It can be noted that based on the definition of the BSM TG ASM/ADM interface, the variables Sac, Spro, Sbu and Sva will always be zero, but they are added here to provide a general description.
+Special care must be taken for the S{NO} concentration of the ASM input.
 The ASM/ADM interface immediately converts any influent nitrate to nitrogen gas (with an associated COD loss), i.e. a direct denitrification.
 However, in the charge balancing equation (the S{IC} equation above) the true influent nitrate concentration from the ASM (prior to interface internal denitrification) should be used.